nmicht/contribuiting-guide/api-with-laravel.md

 * Use [Swagger specification](http://swagger.io/specification/) to create API specs.

+We will not approve pull requests if documentation in swagger is not updated.

 ### Branch Styleguide

 Attempt to name your branches in a sensible way, and prefix the branch name